zoglo/contao-radio-image-widget/README.md

 ## Template

 Lives in `@Contao/backend/widget/radio_image.html.twig` and can be overridden through the template hierarchy.

-It receives:
+## Images

 Images are rendered with `backend_icon()`, so width and height are set from the image, dark theme variants (`side--dark.svg`) are supported by default.